Cut distance identifying graphon parameters over weak* limits: Cut distance identifying graphon parameters

 \begin{rem} Two nontrivial necessary conditions for a graph $H$ to be weakly Hölder are established in~\cite[Theorem 2.10]{Hat:Siderenko}.
 One of them basically says that $H$ does not contain a subgraph denser than itself.
 The other condition says that if $V(H)=A_{1}\sqcup A_{2}$ is a bipartition of $H$ and $u,v\in A_{i}$ are two vertices from the same part, then $\deg(u)=\deg(v)$.
 Thus, Theorem~\ref{thm:compatibility->norming} restricts quite substantially the class of graphs having the step Sidorenko property, compared to the class of all bipartite graphs which are conjectured to have the Sidorenko property.
 In particular, we see directly that $C_{4}^{+}$ does not have the step Sidorenko property. \end{rem}

-The next theorem is our another main result. \begin{thm} Suppose that $H$ is a norming graph.
+The next theorem, which we prove in Section~\ref{subsec:ProofTheoremNormingStep}, is our another main result. \begin{thm} Suppose that $H$ is a norming graph.
 Then the parameter $t(H,\cdot)$ is cut distance identifying.
 In particular, by the trivial direction of Conjecture~\ref{conj:identifying_characterization}, $H$ is step forcing. \end{thm}

 Note that Theorem~\ref{thm:norming->step} is an implication only.
-It is reasonable to ask about the converse. \begin{problem} Is it true that if a graph $H$ has the step forcing property (or if $t(H,\cdot)$ is cut distance identifying, which may be a more restrictive assumption), we also have that $H$ is norming? \end{problem}
+It is reasonable to ask about the converse (for connected graphs, for the same reasons as in Remark~\ref{rem:disconnectedcharacterization}). \begin{problem} Is it true that if a connected graph $H$ has the step forcing property (or if $t(H,\cdot)$ is cut distance identifying, which may be a more restrictive assumption), we also have that $H$ is norming? \end{problem}

 Before showing the proofs of Theorem~\ref{thm:compatibility->norming} and Theorem~\ref{thm:norming->step}, we summarize in Figure~\ref{fig:weakly_norming_diagram} the known and conjectured relations for weakly norming graphs, norming graphs, graphs with the step Sidorenko or the step forcing property, and graphs that give cut distance compatible or cut distance identifying parameters.